praniyalthapa/Authentication_service/README.md

-`This is Authentication micro service for our airplane management app.` t
+This is Authentication micro service for our airplane management app.